systemli/ansible-role-mat2-web/README.md

 Requirements
 ------------

-Debian 10.
+Debian 10 or Debian 11.
 Other versions of Debian/Ubuntu might be supported as well, but aren't tested.

 Testing & Development